shivangp76/sioyek/docs/configs/synctex_highlight_color.md

 for_configs:

 doc_body:
 Highlight color to use when highlighting synctex search results.
-This only applies when @config(use_rule_to_highlight_synctex_line) is set to 0, otherwise we use the ruler to highlight the line.
+This only applies when @config(use_ruler_to_highlight_synctex_line) is set to 0, otherwise we use the ruler to highlight the line.